hanspeteroliver/t2-soup/README.md

 # Tailored for T2 Custom Linux Kernel
 Running GNU/Linux on a MacBook comes with it's own caveats, this repository is an attempt on sharing what works with my setup.
 S/O to t2linux.org - which is where I've got my custom ISO from to install EndeavorOS, an Arch based distro, on my MacBook Pro 15" 2018 (A1990).

 # Current Setup
 ```
-$ neofetch
+$ slowfetch
                      ./o.                  hanspeterolli@arch1990
                    ./sssso-                ---------------
                  `:osssssss+-              OS: EndeavourOS Linux x86_64